-Using this point of view, the writer can add their commentary using the personal pronouns “I.” This allows for their thoughts, impressions, and explanations regarding the choices and actions of the ancestor they are writing about.
+Using this perspective, the writer can add their commentary using the personal pronouns “I.” This allows for their thoughts, impressions, and explanations regarding the ancestor's choices and actions they are writing about.
 When the writer refers to the ancestor or the individuals that interact with this relative, they’ll use the third person pronouns of “he,” “she,” “they,” etc.

-The challenge is if the narrator wants to use the pronoun “we”, that can be very confusing to a reader.
-Did the writer mean “we”, which includes the author and additional living relations in present-day, or did the author mean “we”, which involves the relative from the past and the author at that time?
+The challenge is if the narrator wants to use the pronoun “we,” which can confuse a reader.
+Did the writer mean “we,” which includes the author and additional living relations in the present-day, or did the author mean “we,” which involves the relative from the past and the author at that time?
 Or does “we” mean something else?

 Be very careful if you choose to write a family history that includes commentary when you encounter a ‘we’ situation.